Band History

 On September 6, 1960, Broward Junior College opens its doors to the first class of 701 students.
 The Central Campus, home for the Broward Symphonic Band, opened its doors to students in August of 1963.
 Since that time, the college has continued to grow and expand meeting the needs of more than 68,000 students, including the transformation from Broward Community College to Broward College, with baccalaureate programs added to meet specific needs of the community.

 The Visual and Performing Arts Department at Broward College has been an important part of the college since its doors opened in 1960.
-The Concert Band, known as the “Broward Symphonic Band”, is an important musical link between the Visual & Performing Arts Department, Broward College, and the community at large.
-The Band is unique, serving a dual purpose as a credit earning class offered by the Visual & Performing Arts Department and a Community Band, providing an outlet for countless numbers of community members and invited high school students.
+The Concert Band, known as the “The Broward Symphonic Band”, is an important musical link between the Visual & Performing Arts Department, Broward College, and the community at large.
+The Band is unique, serving a dual purpose as a credit class offered by the Visual & Performing Arts Department for music majors and the general student population, as well as a Community Band providing an outlet for countless numbers of community members.

+During the initial years under the direction of current director, Neil Jenkins, members of the Wind Symphony of South Florida, formerly directed by Mark Humphreys, joined forces with The Broward Symphonic Band, helping to lay the foundation of what has become a significant Community Band program in South Florida.
 Membership in the Band is open to all college students, community adults, and select high school students.
-The band meets weekly at the Broward College Central Campus and performs four regular Concerts per year at the Ralph Bailey Concert Hall.
-Membership in the Band has grown over the years from approximately 54 members in 2000, to the current 120 members.
-The goals of the BSB are to not only meet the needs of aspiring music education majors, but also to provide its audiences with entertaining concerts, and to challenge the member musicians with a variety of wind band literature.
+The band meets weekly at the Broward College Central Campus and performs three to four Concerts per year in the Ralph Bailey Concert Hall.
+Membership in the band, prior to 2020, had grown over the years from approximately 54 members in 2000, to nearly 100 members pre COVID.
+The goals of the BSB are to not only meet the needs of aspiring music education majors, but to also provide its audiences with entertaining concerts, plus challenge the member musicians with a variety of wind band literature, both current or from a long list of standard and significant music selections.